Viscosity Grade Bitumen (VG)

 Viscosity Grade Bitumen, developed in the 1970s, revolutionized the classification of bitumen by focusing on its functional properties and behavior under varying conditions.
 The VG grading system allows for precise applications, making it a preferred choice for traders and engineers worldwide.
 By ensuring durability, flexibility, and reliability, VG Bitumen has become a cornerstone of modern road construction and asphalt paving projects.

-For more information or to source premium VG Bitumen, contact PetroBNX, a trusted supplier in the industry.
+For more information or to source premium Viscosity Grade Bitumen, contact PetroBNX, a trusted supplier in the industry.

 No comment